ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/onbats.md

 states if and only if there is something that it is to be that organism—something it is like for the organism."

 You can't get more hand-wavy than that.
 I don't blame Nagel, it's hard to formalize something that is claimed to be unformalizable by current standards.
-But this fact should highlight why Nagel should think twice about posing his argument as anything but an intuitive observation.
+But this fact should highlight why Nagel ought to think twice about posing his argument as anything but an intuitive observation.

 *Paragraph 5*<br>
 It seems that Nagel is just rephrasing this intuitive idea of there being something 'other' to consciousness as something 'physicalist theory' hasn't accounted for yet.